-The Ecotric Vortex is a fast and powerful Class 2 affordable electric bike that we feel is best suited for commuting and city riding.
-This bike's 350W rear hub motor packs and punch with quick acceleration, a top throttle speed of 20 mph, and the highest average speed during our distance range test.
+The Ecotric Vortex is a relatively quick Class 2 affordable electric bike that we feel is best suited for commuting and city riding.
+This bike's 350W rear hub motor packs and punch with relatively quick acceleration and a top throttle speed of 20 mph.
 The three levels of pedal assist provide a good range of support to boost your pedaling efforts.
 Its 26-inch wheels and smooth city tires are fast-rolling, and this bike has consistent and steady handling.
 It also comes with front and rear fenders, ergonomic grips, and an adjustable stem to enhance rider comfort.
 The user interface is relatively basic, but it is straightforward and functional.
 We also found it to feel a bit on the small side, and taller riders may not find the seat height adjustment range to be adequate.
-Otherwise, there was little we didn't like about this zippy electric bike.Editor's Note: We updated the Ecotric Vortex Electric City Bike review on February 2, 2022, with additional info on which bikes we would buy and more in-depth comparisons between products.
+Otherwise, there was little we didn't like about this zippy electric bike.Editor's Note: We updated the Ecotric Vortex Electric City Bike review on June 29, 2022, with additional info on which bikes we would buy and more in-depth comparisons between products.

 Ecotric Vortex Electric City Bike Review

 Cons: Mediocre display and controls, limited rider height range, aggressive body position